30 December 2017

-Grenfell Tower will be permanently scarred onto the public and the industry’s consciousness after the destructive fire on the 14th of June, that has so far claimed 71 lives.
+Grenfell Tower will be permanently scarred onto the public and the industry’s consciousness after the destructive fire on the 14th of June, which has so far claimed 71 lives.

 The warning signs were there and it wasn’t the first time an incident like this has occurred.
 But it should provoke a lasting change in the way repairs and maintenance works, in particular, are carried out.

-Next year has to be a defining period when this changes and some of the work being done through the construction sector deal can help to make this change.
+Next year has to be a defining period when these changes and some of the work being done through the construction sector deal can help to make this change.

 Different iterations of government have different ways of showing their respect for the contribution the construction industry makes to the economy and wider society.

 For Cameron and Osborne, it was hard hats and site visits; for Theresa May it’s been a (welcome) focus on housebuilding albeit still too much in the way of stoking demand rather than supply.

 Now the message appears to be finally getting through to the central government as a whole.
 The construction sector deal has taken great effort by Andrew Wolstenholme in particular, while reports like ‘Modernise or Die’ by Mark Famer also appear to have had the desired effect.

 None of it is rocket science.
 But there is enough of a groundswell of support now for a vision of what construction could look like, and it’s far removed from the present situation.